Recreational Bow Hunting Program at Marine Corps Training Area Bellows

 • To ensure the safety of hunters and a high-quality hunting experience, only a small number of people are permitted within hunting areas at any one time.

-All persons 13 years of age and over may apply for a Base hunting permit.
-Persons 13 through 15 years of age are allowed to hunt only when under immediate control and adjacent to their licensed parent or guardian.
+All persons 13 years of age and over are allowed to hunt at MCTAB.
+Persons 13 through 15 years of age are only allowed to hunt only when under the immediate control and adjacent to their licensed parent or guardian.
 Hunters must:

 Safety, Security, and Protection of Resources